nywuctuk/yii-yandex-money/README.md

 /protected/view/test/index.php

-it can be transform to module for yii.
+It can be transform to module for yii.